OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-01.md

 ## 2 Corinthians 1:4

-Who comforts us in all our affliction so that we will be able to comfort those who are in any affliction with the comfort with which we ourselves are comforted by God.
+Who consoles us in all our troubles, enabling us to console those in any trouble with the comfort we ourselves receive from God.

 ## 2 Corinthians 1:5

-For just as the sufferings of Christ are ours in abundance, so also our comfort is abundant through Christ.
+For just as we share abundantly in the sufferings of Christ, so through Christ our comfort overflows.

 ## 2 Corinthians 1:6

-But if we are afflicted, it is for your comfort and salvation; or if we are comforted, it is for your comfort, which is effective in the patient enduring of the same sufferings which we also suffer;
+But if we face troubles, it is for your comfort and salvation; or if we are comforted, it is for your comfort, which helps you patiently endure the same sufferings we experience;

 ## 2 Corinthians 1:7

-And our hope for you is firmly grounded, knowing that as you are sharers of our sufferings, so also you are sharers of our comfort.
+And our hope for you is unwavering, knowing that as you partake in our sufferings, so also you partake in our comfort.

 ## 2 Corinthians 1:8

-For we do not want you to be unaware, brothers and sisters, of our affliction which occurred in Asia, that we were burdened excessively, beyond our strength, so that we despaired even of life.
+For we do not want you to be uninformed, brothers and sisters, about the troubles we faced in Asia, where we were burdened beyond our ability to endure, so much so that we despaired even of life.

 ## 2 Corinthians 1:9

-Indeed, we had the sentence of death within ourselves, so that we would not trust in ourselves, but in God who raises the dead;
+Indeed, we felt we had received the sentence of death, so that we might not rely on ourselves but on God, who raises the dead;

 ## 2 Corinthians 1:10

-Who rescued us from so great a danger of death, and will rescue us, He on whom we have set our hope.
-And He will yet deliver us,
+Who delivered us from such a perilous danger of death, and will continue to deliver us.
+On Him we have set our hope, and He will yet deliver us,

 ## 2 Corinthians 1:11